Skip to main content

 Setup

-Cleanlab’s Python client can be installed using pip and a Studio object can be instantiated with your API key:
+Cleanlab’s TLM Python client can be installed using pip:

 Explaining Low Trustworthiness Scores

-To understand why the TLM estimated low trustworthiness for each particular prompt/response, specify the explanation flag when initializing the TLM.
-With this flag specified, the output dictionary the TLM returns for each input will contain an extra field called explanation.
+To understand why TLM estimated low trustworthiness for each particular prompt/response, specify the explanation flag when initializing TLM.
+With this flag specified, the output dictionary that TLM returns for each input will contain an extra field called explanation.

 • an alternative contradictory response was almost instead generated by the LLM